|

 many reviewers specifically anymore, just as I don't keep up with

 current gen gaming like I used to.
+Dave

 Halverson has actually become the more opionated aesthetically